mollie/mollie-api-node/README.md

 ### API reference

 This library is a wrapper around our Mollie API.
-Some more specific details such as query parameters and pagination are better explained in our [API reference](https://docs.mollie.com/reference/v2/payments-api/create-payment), and you can also get a better understanding of how the requests look under the hood.
+Some more specific details such as query parameters and pagination are better explained in our [API reference][payments], and you can also get a better understanding of how the requests look under the hood.

 ## Migrating from v1.x